Mayor’s Event

 EVENT OF THE YEAR!

 Gateway Association hosted its first Mayor’s Luncheon in partnership with the City of St. Albert in May of 2012.
 In part, the Luncheon began as a part of a legacy project after St. Albert hosted the 2012 Special Olympics Winter Games.
-Over the last 10 years, the luncheon has evolved to become the platform in Alberta to build momentum, leadership, and to learn from other employers and leaders who advocate for and hire inclusively from diverse populations.
-Join us May 17, 2022, for our 9th Annual Mayor’s Luncheon to collaborate, create awareness, and move ideas to action.
+Over the last 11 years, the luncheon has evolved to become the platform in Alberta to build momentum, leadership, and to learn from other employers and leaders who advocate for and hire inclusively from diverse populations.
+Join us May 25, 2023, for our 10th Anniversary Mayor’s Luncheon to collaborate, create awareness, and move ideas to action.

 OUR SPONSORS